-This is an all-vegan menu and the dishes are inventive without being challenging.
+At Bad Hombres, the menu is all-vegan and the dishes are inventive without being challenging.
 Take the cauliflower.
-Featuring seaweed salt, cashew cream, salsa verde, coriander, crispy shallots and Chinese pancakes, it’s been the most popular dish since the restaurant’s pre-vegan days, and for good reason.
+Featuring a herby salt, cashew cream, salsa verde, coriander, onion served with corn tortillas on the side, it’s been the most popular dish since the restaurant’s pre-vegan days, and for good reason.

 The rotating taco of the week is determined by seasonal produce.
 You may find your tortilla filled with brussels sprouts, garlic tahini, pickled onion, chilli and mint, or perhaps it’ll be the roasted cabbage with fermented jalapeno hot sauce, avocado and coriander.
-At lunchtime (Thursday and Friday only), there's a Mexican take on bibimbap, and a vegan version of pambazo, a sort of fried chorizo sandwich popular across Mexico.
+Other standouts include the eggplant taco (eggplant fritters with a pineapple habanero salsa) and the sweet corn creme brulée.

 The ’80s-inspired playlist creates a party vibe, and the combination of bright red tables and dim lighting eliminates any potential for a successful Instagram shot, instead encouraging good-old-fashioned conversation.